History of Trinity United Methodist Church

 There were hard feelings over the split, but the Methodists were determined to go ahead with their building plans.
 It was then that seven families mortgaged their homes and farms.

 The last church service in the old building was on March 3, 1929, after which it and other buildings were demolished to make room for the new church called Trinity Methodist Episcopal Church, though it was more commonly referred to as the Methodist Community Church.
 The cornerstone was laid on March 13, 1929, and the church was dedicated on September 8, 1929.
 The total cost of the church was $17,500.

 The church grew, always a center for community activities, through the hard times of the 1930s and 1940s.
 In 1939, the church became Trinity Methodist Church when three Methodist denominations merged.
 When soldiers were stationed in Sequim after Pearl Harbor, the church doors were open for them, and the social hall became a USO center.

-The name of the church was changed to Trinity United Methodist Church in 1968, with the reunification of the Methodist Church in America.
-During the 1960s the doors of the church were locked for the first time because of vandalism.
-A new kitchen, classroom, and choir room addition was dedicated in 1973.
+The name of the church was changed to Trinity United Methodist Church in 1968, when the Methodist and Evangelical United Brethren denominations merged.
+During the 1960s, the church doors were locked for the first time because of vandalism.
+A new kitchen, classroom, and choir room addition were dedicated in 1973.

 The first service in the new church on Blake Avenue was on December 1, 1991, with a consecration service on January 19, 1992.
 The 16,820- square-foot building at a cost of $1,400,000 has a lovely sanctuary, fellowship hall, classrooms, meeting rooms, and kitchen.
 Furnishings in the sanctuary include memorial pieces from the Sequim Avenue church.
 The stained glass windows with nameplates underneath were gifts to the church many years ago.
-The rose window above the altar was designed by artist Nels Lofgren; he also painted the picture of John Wesley that hangs in the narthex.
+Artist Nels Lofgren designed the rose window above the altar; he also painted the picture of John Wesley that hangs in the narthex.
 The beautiful intarsia doors leading into the sanctuary were handcrafted by G.C. and Evelyn McDaniel.
 Members donated time, talent, and money for pews, carpeting, a grand piano, the wooden cross behind the altar, and many other items throughout the church.
 Originally built with a bell tower, the bell tower was removed in the summer of 2002 due to poor construction, and was not rebuilt.

-In succeeding years, Sequim continued to attract retirees, and this was reflected in the church’s congregation.
+Sequim continued to attract retirees in succeeding years, which was reflected in the church’s congregation.
 Discussions in 2002 led to the creation of a 9:30 a.m. contemporary service to go with the traditional service at 11 a.m.
-Gradually, attendance shifted to the contemporary service, and in 2012, the church returned to one service, incorporating types of music presented in both previous services.
-By late 2018 (at this writing), average attendance was approaching 240 and the sanctuary was nearly full on some Sundays.
+Gradually, attendance shifted to the contemporary service, and in 2012, the church returned to one service, incorporating the types of music presented in both previous services.
+By late 2018, average attendance was 237 and the sanctuary was nearly full on some Sundays.

 This summary of our church was compiled in 1995 and periodically updated by members of the History Committee, using church records and “A History of the Methodist Church in the Dungeness Valley” by Virginia Keeting.